g2p/blocks/README.md

 ## Converting your root filesystem to bcache

-Install bcache-tools, build and install the bcache kernel from the above links.
+Install bcache-tools and a recent kernel.

-Edit your /etc/fstab to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools.
+Edit your /etc/fstab to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools and the new fstab.
 Those tools currently assume you use update-initramfs, but since they are udev-based they may easily be ported to other distributions.

 Edit your grub.cfg to refer to filesystems by UUID on the kernel command-line (this is often the case, except when you are already using